timothyb0912/blog/_posts/2021-02-28-Causally-Engineering-Life.md

 ---
+toc: true
+layout: post
+title: "Causal graphs and principles for designing your life's systems"
+description: "Reflections on principles and systems, one causal graphic novel at a time."
+comments: true
+hide: false
+categories: [reading]
+---

 title: "Causal graphs and principles for designing your life's systems"
 description: "Reflections on principles and systems, one causal graphic novel at a time."
 comments: true